Contact Us for a Free Consultation (213) 542-0979

 • the threat was communicated with intent to be received as a threat;

-• it was made under the circumstances that it conveyed the immediate possibility of the treat being executed;
+• it was made under the circumstances that it conveyed the immediate possibility of the threat being executed;

-• the threat placed victim in fear for their safety, or their family members.
+• the threat placed victims in fear for their safety or their family members.

 Explicitly communicated

-It should be noted that the threat has to be communicated explicitly.
+So that you know, the threat has to be communicated explicitly.
 For instance, gestures such as just shaking your fist at the victim will not be sufficient to support a Penal Code 422 criminal threats charge.

 What are the Consequences of a California Criminal Threats Conviction?